tamdur/BTSI/observations/README.txt

 README This directory includes the observations used for the BTSI model as of November 8, 2022.
 Unless stated otherwise, the most recent version with most thorough post-processing offered by the instrument team is used.
+To create the observation matrix used to run the MCMC model, run makeobsmatrix.m from the main directory.
+Modifications, such as save path and demeaning, can be altered at the header of makeobsmatrix.m.
 Data files have been processed and homogenized to follow the following format:

 Description of columns:
 1st col: Julian day of observation